SouthGreenPlatform/genoring/README.md

   access static files.
 You will have to investigate if the volumes are properly mounted and were correctly initialized.

+* When using Docker Desktop, sometimes it is not possible to restart GenoRing.
+  An error like: `Error response from daemon: error while mounting volume '...': failed to mount local volume: mount ...:...., flags: 0x1000: no such file or directory` appears.
+It is because Docker Desktop tries to mount a GenoRing volume with a bad definition.
+Go on Docker Desktop interface and delete the corresponding GenoRing volumes (the ones prefixed by your COMPOSE_PROJECT_NAME).
+Then try again to start GenoRing and it should work.
+  Note: this works for *exposed volumes*.

 ## Authors and acknowledgment